aetperf/aetperf.github.io/_posts/2020-01-20-Fetching-AROME-weather-forecasts-and-plotting-temperatures.md

           dtype=object)

 Obviously, not all the 15 variables are available for each of the 37 hours, or we would have 555 layers.
+This is becaause some of the variables do not exhibit the same 1H temporality.
 Let's look at the `2 metre temperature` variable:

 ```python
 df.loc[df.name == '2 metre temperature', 'hour'].values